Wang Newton: Career

 Wang does shows internationally most notably in Taiwan, Berlin, Los Angeles and New York City.
 Starting in 2020, Wang Newton co-produced an online monthly performance series called Sacred Wounds featuring Asian drag artists.
 In December 2020, Wang Newton participated in an advocacy campaign called #DragForAllFlavors that was organized by PepsiCo sparkling water brand bubly and the LGBTQ+ elder services organization SAGE.

+In 2025, Wang was one of the permanent judges on the King of Drag competition show that aired on Revry.

 Wang is represented by the leading Diversity and LGBTQ+ talent agency, LTA INC (Luxe Talent Agency, Inc).